jiangyanan224/rediscpp/README.md

 req.push("QUIT");
 ```

-and therefore its response will also contain three elements which can
+and its response also has three comamnds and can be read in the
-be read in the following reponse object
+following response object

 ```cpp
 response<std::string, int, std::string>